 Writing or editing for the educational publishing industry

 Face-to-face teaching (and dealing with parents and admin) can lead to stress and damaged mental wellbeing.
-For many teachers, the idea of replacing the chaos with peace is highly appealing, yet seems unattainable.
+For many teachers, the idea of replacing the chaos with peace is highly appealing.

-Educational publishers are often on the hunt for teachers with experience in primary or secondary education, who also have proven skills in editing and/or writing.
-Trying your hand at educational writing is a great way to allow new teachers (and experienced ones) to benefit from your ideas, experiences and expertise.
+Educational publishers are often on the hunt for teachers with experience in primary or secondary education, who also have proven skills in editing or writing.
+Trying your hand at educational writing is a great way to allow new teachers (and experienced ones) to learn from your ideas, experiences and expertise.

 Follow your interests.
-There are opportunities out there to write for classroom resource packs, textbooks, national curriculum resources and teacher education materials.
+Search for opportunities to write for classroom resource packs, textbooks, national curriculum resources and teacher education materials.
 Explore the 'about pages' of different education publishers to see what they publish and what roles they might have.

-You are not limited to traditional publishers either — consider starting out with newspaper or magazine articles, educational blog posts (either start your own blog or ask to be a guest blogger), or subject association publications, such as ALEA or ASTA.
+You are not limited to traditional publishers either — consider starting out with newspaper or magazine articles, educational blog posts or association publications, such as ALEA or ASTA.

 Look up tutoring jobs Brisbane.

-If you feel you might be more suited to editing or proofreading, there are plenty of jobs for ex-teachers available if you ask around.
+If you feel you might be more suited to editing or proofreading, a good starting point would be to check the IPEd website.
 Alternatively, for those with the skill of oral communication and persuasion, marketing and sales promotion would be perfect alongside your education insight.

 The writing and publishing community regularly employ freelance workers, who offer short-term services for writing, editing and targeted marketing.
 A quick internet search will reveal multiple agencies and freelance communities — and you can search for jobs or post your own advertisements.